-Those three findings on your MRI are related to one another… one caused the next to occur and so on.
+Those three findings on your MRI are related to one another… in other words, these 3 findings are associated with one another.
 These three findings are what I refer to as the Terrible Triad of (medial) knee pain.
-It is often over-treated, under-recognized and poorly understood by patients I see for second opinions.
+It is an under-recognized set of issues and it is often poorly understood by patients I see for second opinions.

 The Terrible Triad: Part I – Meniscus Root Tear

 The meniscus plays a crucial role as a cushion inside the knee.
 It distributes the stresses of walking very efficiently.
-The meniscus root is where the meniscus is attached or anchored to the bone.
+The root is where the meniscus attaches or is anchored to the bone.
 The meniscal root attachment degenerates (or wears out) in our knee just like many other tissues in our body.
 That’s why it will pop and tear while only squatting down or twisting while walking.
+The trauma or energy needed to tear the root of the medial meniscus in an adult is small.
 That was the straw that broke the camel’s back.
 This post goes into more detail about root tears of the medial meniscus.
 These root tears initiate the process that will then cause the other two components of this terrible triad to worsen.

 The Terrible Triad: Part II- Osteoarthritis of the knee

 The degeneration of the meniscus root causes it to “tear.”
 When the tear occurs, the function of the meniscus is lost.
 That loss of cushioning function causes an increase in stress on the bone.
-In the terrible triad, you also have osteoarthritis.
+The meniscus usually distributes the force of weight-bearing evenly across our knee joint surface.
+If the root tears and the function of the meniscus are lost, then the force of weight-bearing will concentrate is small areas on the joint surface.
+That will overstress the cartilage and lead to arthritis.
+In the terrible triad, many of you will also have at least mild osteoarthritis.
 Osteoarthritis of the knee implies that you have lost some of the articular cartilage which covers the ends of the bones in the knee.
 That cartilage also cushions the knee.